sarikasurampudi/oml/oml/create-run-notebooks/create-run-notebooks.md

         * TRUE - Indicates that the `oml` module is connected to the Oracle Database
         * FALSE - Indicates that the `oml` module is not connected to the Oracle Database

 4. Once the `oml` module is connected to the Oracle Database, the command returns `TRUE`.
-On Oracle Autonomous Database, if the interpreter bindings are properly specified, this should always return `TRUE` as the database connection is established by the OML Notebook environment automatically.
+On Oracle Autonomous AI Database, if the interpreter bindings are properly specified, this should always return `TRUE` as the database connection is established by the OML Notebook environment automatically.
 You are now ready to run python commands in your notebook.

    ![connect py true](images/connect-py-true.png "connect py true")